 Friends and family will all have loads of suggestions.
-Mum might want to invite her friends, Gran might want you to get married in a church and your uncle Bob might be a really keen photographer.
+Mum might want to invite her friends, Gran might want you to get married in a church and your uncle Bob might be a keen photographer and want to do your photos.
 This doesn’t mean you necessarily want any of these things at your wedding.
 And you don’t want to commit to anything in the first few weeks of being engaged.
 But do have a polite way of setting expectations – “We’ve not made any plans yet but are planning a small, intimate wedding.”
-This sets the expectation of what kind of wedding you’re going to have without committing to any ones ideas or expectations.
+This sets the expectation of what kind of wedding you’re going to have without committing to any one’s ideas or expectations.

 Don’t wear a ring that doesn’t fit

 That day after you’ve got engaged can be so exciting, and you just want to show off your new dazzling ring to everyone.
 So many brides-to-be will be so excited to rock their engagement ring that they will overlook the fact it may be the wrong size.
 If your ring is too big or too small, get it resized, before you start wearing it.
 It’ll only take a day or two, and then you’ll have it back on your hand forever.